How to connect your YouTube channel videos to your Google Analytics account

 It’s also very good at engagement reports like subscribers over time.

 Google Analytics offers a strong complement to YouTube Analytics video and audience analysis data.
 For instance, being able to see which channels are driving traffic to my YouTube Channel is really useful for determining which tactics are working.
-Maybe I’ll want to invest in YouTube SEO Tactics or increase the cadence of certain videos in my Buffer account.
+Maybe I’ll want to invest in YouTube SEO Tactics or increase the cadence of certain videos in my Buffer account for a big social media schedule media push.

 Instructions: How to connect your YouTube Channel and Google Analytics account